-In this study, we present data from a two days long expedition with the RV Maria S. Merian in the sea-ice-covered Bothnian Bay, the most northern basin of the Baltic Sea (Fig. 1), in March 2017.
+In this study, we present data from an expedition in the sea ice covered a two days long expedition with the RV Maria S. Merian in the sea-ice-covered Bothnian Bay, the most northern basin of the Baltic Sea (Fig. 1), in March 2017.
 Samples from sea ice, brine, and water column profiles and bottle samples have been taken and analyzed.
 Furthermore, we performed numerical model studies to reproduce the campaign and to provide additional data for analysis.
 The aim of this study is to identify relevant processes ventilating the deep water of the Bothnian Bay and to quantify the importance of brine for dense water formation.